-Oral cancer can develop in any part of the mouth, including on the lips, tongue, cheeks, floor of the mouth, roof of the mouth, sinuses, and throat.
-Like other kinds of cancer, oral cancer can be life threatening if not diagnosed and treated early.
+Oral cancer can develop in any part of the mouth, including on the lips, tongue, cheeks, the floor of the mouth, roof of the mouth, sinuses, and throat.
+Like other kinds of cancer, oral cancer can be life-threatening if not diagnosed and treated early.

 You are the most important factor in the early diagnosis of oral cancer through routine screenings by a professional and self-examinations between checkups.